-Those days when workplaces were strictly formal are long gone – office toys and gadgets and game rooms are pretty common among workplaces of all sizes.
+Office toys, game rooms and office gadgets are now common among workplaces of all sizes as those days when workplaces were strictly formal are long gone.
 And to be fair – we spend such a significant amount of our lives working, so why wouldn’t office spaces have some fun elements added to them, right?

 Aside from adding more fun to the workspace, office toys and gadgets and playing games during work breaks highly benefit employee well-being, productivity, and teamwork.
 Positive effects include increased workplace satisfaction, enhanced stress relief, increased attention span, improved work relationships, and teamwork, boosted creativity, and many more.